 The DMRF believes the best service it can provide the dystonia community is to work every day toward improved therapies and a cure.

-Uncover targets for new drugs.
-The DMRF is partnering with biotech/pharmaceutical companies to idenitfy and study new drug targets, which is a first step toward new medications.
+The DMRF is partnering with biotech/pharmaceutical companies to identify and study new drug targets, which is a first step toward new medications.

 The DMRF has formed alliances with industry partners intended to speed-up the development of brand new therapies.
 This effort also includes putting measures in place to support clinical trials when new approaches need to be tested.